TechieTeee/BrainPay/README.md

+# TapQuest
-# TapQuest: Redefining Digital Engagement and Transactions with AR and Blockchain
+Redefining Digital Engagement and Transactions with AR and Blockchain

 ## Introduction
 TapQuest is an innovative platform at the intersection of blockchain, augmented reality (AR), and NFC wearables.
 Transforming digital payments and marketing, TapQuest offers a seamless and engaging experience for users and businesses alike.